 - Data protection.

-Certain documentation needs this section to show they comply with specific security regulations.
+Certain documentation requires this section to demonstrate compliance with specific security regulations.

 Section 9: Maintenance and Troubleshooting

-This section needs to provide information on known issues, challenges, or limitations.
-It should provide information on troubleshooting steps, how to update, and upgrade.
+This section should include information on known issues, challenges, or limitations.
+It should provide information on troubleshooting steps, updating, and upgrading.
 Additionally, you can provide the FAQ section here.

 Section 10: Appendix